-As of March 31, 2024, 19.7% of the properties in DLI's portfolio were Green Assets, and 80.3% were not qualified as Green Assets, based on gross floor area.
-As of March 31, 2024, 28.9% of the properties in DLI's portfolio were healthcare facilities based on acquisition price.
+As of March 31, 2025, 23.2% of the properties in DLI's portfolio were Green Assets, and 76.8% were not qualified as Green Assets, based on gross floor area.
+As of March 31, 2025, 27.6% of the properties in DLI's portfolio were healthcare facilities, and 72.4% were not healthcare facilities, based on acquisition price.
 As described in more detail above, all of DLI's properties are evaluated against environmental and/or social characteristics promoted by DLI.
 DLI and the Asset Manager view DLI's Green Assets as investments aligned with environmental characteristics and DLI's healthcare facilities as investments aligned with social characteristics.

-The percentages indicate the proportion of the Green Assets and the properties that are not qualified as Green Assets (in each case based on gross floor area) and the healthcare facilities and the properties that are not healthcare facilities (in each based on acquisition price) in DLI's portfolio, respectively.
+The percentages indicate the proportion of the Green Assets and the properties that are not qualified as Green Assets (in each case based on gross floor area) and the healthcare facilities and the properties that are not healthcare facilities (in each case based on acquisition price) in DLI's portfolio, respectively.